 Cow's milk is an ideal food for calves.
 It is not remotely ideal for adult humans, but butterfat is in fact an ideal source of fatty acids for anyone.
-For those who respond poorly to even a few molecules of lactose, ghee (clarified butter) is unlikely to cause issues in even most lactose intolerant.
-Ghee is essentially butterfat, water, and nothing else.
-Cheese is on the whole rather healthier than milk, the lactose having been mostly consumed by bacteria, and the casein proteins rendered less harmful by fermentati.
+For those who respond poorly to even a few molecules of lactose, ghee (clarified butter) is unlikely to cause issues in even the most lactose intolerant.
+Ghee is essentially butterfat, a little water, and nothing else.
+Cheese is on the whole rather healthier than milk, the lactose having been mostly consumed by bacteria, and the casein proteins rendered less harmful by fermentation.
 But, it is extremely easy to eat too much of it.

 I avoid milk altogether, and eat cheese only a few times a year, if that.
 And no I do not suffer from a calcium deficit.
 Eggs and meat are good sources of calcium.
 However, if it's milk you must drink, then don't waste your money on raw milk, or anything else raw for that matter.
 Rawness does not imbue anything with superior nutritional value.
 Drink raw milk if you want to be up-to-the-minute hip, but don't expect it to manifest magical properties.
 And don't even get me started on that modern abomination known as "skim" milk.